-Only one out of the 18 banks benchmarked here, Kasikornbank, received a full score for having a process for remediation of human rights impacts (Criteria 4.1).
-The bank details a process for remediating adverse human rights impacts when they arise, with remediation forming one step of its five-step human rights due diligence process.
-This is rare in the banking sector, and to be welcomed (no bank in our 2019 Human Rights Benchmark received a full score on this criteria).
-However, the bank's reporting on human rights finds that the bank found "no case of human rights violation, nor concerns or grievances related to human rights submitted" in 2020, and therefore reported "no remediation action taken in any forms".
-The absence of any human rights violations identified is not reassuring - the bank is linked to several "forest risk" companies in the Forests & Finance Database.
-It has also historically loaned to projects with severe human rights impacts, including the highly controversial Xayaburi dam in Laos, responsible for the displacement of some 450 households and further adverse impacts on up to 200,000 people.
+Only one out of the 18 banks benchmarked here, Kasikornbank, received a full score for having a the process for remediation. process for remediation of human rights impacts (Criteria 4.1).
+The bank details a process for remediating Kasikornbank and Bangkok Bank are the only two adverse human rights impacts when they arise, with banks that obtained full scores for a grievance mechanism (Criteria 2.2).
+For example, Bangkok Bank details remediation forming one step of its five-step human rights due diligence process.
+This is rare in the banking that it provides "multiple communication channels to sector, and to be welcomed (no bank in our 2019 file complaints and suggestions on actions or activi-Human Rights Benchmark received a full score on this ties that do not comply with the Bank's human rights criteria).
+However, the bank's reporting on human policy and ensures appropriate investigation and remrights finds that the bank found "no case of human edies for impacts occurred."
+However, like Kasikornrights violation, nor concerns or grievances related bank, its reporting shows that "no human rights violato human rights submitted" in 2020, and therefore tions or concerns" were found as a result.
+One bank, reported "no remediation action taken in any forms".
+Shinhan Financial Group, received half a score for a The absence of any human rights violations identified grievance mechanism, with a channel that was only is not reassuring - the bank is linked to several "forest available in Korean and therefore not accessible to risk" companies in the Forests & Finance Database. all stakeholders.
+No bank received a score for the ef-It has also historically loaned to projects with severe fectiveness of its grievance mechanism (Category 4.3), human rights impacts, including the highly controveras none elaborated on how they considered that their sial Xayaburi dam in Laos, responsible for the displacegrievance mechanism meets the effectiveness criteria set out in the UNGPs.

+ment of some 450 households and further adverse impacts on up to 200,000 people.
 The bank's failure to identify any human rights violations linked to its operations calls into question the veracity of its human rights due diligence.